Carmen Consoli: 2020s

 In 2020, she was chosen as the Italian performer for the song "Loyal Brave True", part of the Mulan soundtrack.

 On 25 August 2021, Consoli held an anniversary concert at the Verona Arena for her first 25 years of career; originally planned for 2020 and postponed because of the COVID-19 pandemic, it had among its guests Ornella Vanoni, Elisa, Nada, Max Gazzè, Daniele Silvestri, Afterhours, Irene Grandi, Levante, Colapesce & Dimartino, Samuele Bersani, Marina Rei, Mario Venuti, Tosca, and Finaz.
 In September 2021, she released her ninth studio album, Volevo fare la rockstar, which debuted at the second place in the Italian Album Chart, and first on the Italian Vinyl Chart.
 Following the album release, she started a Volevo fare la rockstar Tour, with Marina Rei as a guest.

 In June 2023, Consoli performed at Womad, being the first Italian female artist to perform at the festival.
-In August 2023, Consoli made a three-dates mini-tour together with Elvis Costello, a project the two had originally planned in 2012 but that at the time had been shelved due to Consoli's pregnancy.
+In August 2023, Consoli made a three-date mini-tour together with Elvis Costello, a project the two had originally planned in 2012 but that at the time had been shelved due to Consoli's pregnancy.
 The same year, she received a Premio Tenco for her career.

 In 2024, Consoli made her acting debut in Tutto l'amore che ho, a Rosa Balistreri biopic in which she also served as composer; the film premiered at the 42nd Torino Film Festival and was released in Italian cinemas in May 2025.
 For her score she received a Nastro d'Argento nomination.
 A soundtrack album, L'amuri ca v'haju, was released on 8 May 2025.
+In October 2025, she released an album in Sicilian language, Amuri Luci.
+The album won the 2026 Targa Tenco for best album in dialect.